Code-Institute-Submissions/travel-tickr/README.md

 * [ ] [USER STORY: Update Comment](https://github.com/SandraBergstrom/travel-tickr/issues/23) (Could do) *- Moved to next sprint*
 * [ ] [USER STORY: Delete Comment](https://github.com/SandraBergstrom/travel-tickr/issues/24) (Could do) *- Moved to next sprint*
 * [x] Plan Sprint 2 (Must do)

+**Sprint 2 recap:**
+During sprint 2 the focus was on the further development of the frontend, with significant progress made on the implementation of the navigation bar and authorization.
+Additionally, several crucial user stories pertaining to user registration, login, logout, and post creation and viewing were completed, while a few tasks and user stories have been transitioned to the next sprint.

 #### Sprint 3 (June 25th - July 1st, 2023):
 * [ ] [USER STORY: About page](https://github.com/SandraBergstrom/travel-tickr/issues/61) (Must do) *- Moved to next sprint*